Indiana Court Records

 How to Obtain Sealed Records in Indiana

-Public agencies will refuse disclosure of records if the information on the case file is sealed or expunged.
-Furthermore, case documents that are declared confidential by state statutes, federal law, rules by a public agency, and the Indiana Supreme Court cannot be obtainable by the general public.
-Nevertheless, the police and other criminal justice agencies may still be able to obtain sealed records.
+Public agencies typically refuse disclosure of records if the information in the case file is sealed or expunged.
+Furthermore, case documents that are declared confidential by state statutes, federal law, rules by a public agency, and the Indiana Supreme Court cannot be obtained by the general public.
+Nevertheless, the police and other criminal justice agencies may still be able to get sealed records.